Bathroom Renovation Permits in Vancouver, BC: When You Need One

 Step 4: Close-Out

-- Complete rough-in (if applicable), then final inspection
+- Complete rough-in and final inspections where applicable

-- Keep documentation for resale and insurance records
+- Keep documentation for resale, strata, and insurance records

 How Long Do Bathroom Renovation Permits Take in Vancouver?